zsyJosh/ShiyuZhao-homepage/content/research/molecule_retreival/index.md

 ---
 title: "End-to-end Small Molecule Entity Discovery"
 summary: "A model-agnostic enhancement pipeline for small molecule property prediction.
 It uses a encoder and a retriever to retrieve similar molecules out of the whole dataset as supportive evidence.
 It also introduces a refinement stage to utilize only supportive evidence for downstream task.
-It will sealed as a toolkit."
+It will soon be sealed as a toolkit."
 tags:
-  - computational biology
+  - Computational Biology
 date: '2022-05-15T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: An overview of the model-agnostic pipeline
+  caption: Overview of the model-agnostic pipeline
   focal_point: Right

 url_code: 'https://github.com/zsyJosh/molecule-retrieval'